 And here we are.
 2020 and in the midst of a pandemic.
-“Do I send my child back to school?” has become the most pressing decision of the summer.
+This question has become the most pressing decision of the summer.

 Confusion, overwhelm, outright fear

 Should I send my kids back to school?
 What arises in you when you face into this question with your family?

 And do you have a process for discerning a way forward when emotions are high, information is confusing and even conflicting, and all you really wish for is a set routine?
 Something that feels normal.
 Familiar.
 Do you find that your thoughts run away with the what-if-s and how-to-s and I-can’t-even-s of the thing?

 You’ve read all of the information.
 You understand your options clearly.
 What now?
 Are you connecting with other parents?
 Are your children old enough to participate in this conversation?
 What is your own gut telling you (she probably knows what you need!)?